zhaosuifeng/FinRAGBench-V/README.md

-This is the dataset for FinRAGBench-V
+This is the dataset for FinRAGBench-V, corpus in https://huggingface.co/zsfhhh/FinRAGBench-V/